HOLOS-International-Solutions/HOLOS-Intl/H.Content/Documentation/User Guide/User Guide.md

 -	Each row in the Excel file will refer to **one of these animal groups** and **one management period** (an animal group can have multiple management periods).
 -	**If you have multiple management periods for an animal group (same group name and group type)**, please add another row referring to the same animal group but change the management period data accordingly.
 -	Sheep components have specific data for **wool production, energy required to produce wool, energy required to produce milk, gain coefficient A and gain coefficient B**,
--	**If the data does not apply to an animal group, please enter “N/A” as shown below in figure 10.18**
+-	**If the data does not apply to an animal group, please enter “N/A”**

 Below is an example of a sheep component data file broken into sections